GEM-benchmark/NL-Augmenter/transformations/butter_fingers_perturbation_for_IL/README.md

 ## What are the limitations of this transformation?
 The transformation's outputs are too simplistic to be used for data augmentation.
 Unlike a paraphraser, it is not capable of generating linguistically diverse text.
 It is not modifying a (linguistic) feature of the input (text), rather just creating some noise that is supposed to mirror typos in a naturalistic setting.

+## Robustness Evaluation
+The current proposed evaluation, however, does not have the provision to evaluate languages other than English.
+Therefore Indian Languages are not covered by the present robustness evaluation method.

 ## Previous Work
 1) Butter Finger implementation borrowed from this code https://github.com/alexyorke/butter-fingers